 KidStreet has a bunch of different play areas for various ages, from a three-level PlayHouse play structure to the WonderHouse room (with a door!) for babies and toddlers under 2.
 It’s based within Trinity Church’s Green Trails location, so it feels much cozier than some of the big play facilities . . . though it’s plenty big!

 Parents will appreciate the Grounds for Hope Cafe, with coffee and food, right across the lobby (you can pack a lunch or bring your coffee in, too).
 There are places for parents to sit and chat in every room, too.
+The staff offers daily activities (usually at 10:30am and 1:00pm) that are free with your admission, such as music, crafts, or a STEM activity.

 You’ll find KidStreet inside Trinity Church’s Green Trails location.
 Look for the Trinity sign off of Maple.